celiaaviana7/The-Relationship-Between-EURIBOR-Inflation-and-Unemployment-Rate-with-Python/README.md

 - Build a simple predictive model using Python.

 Key Questions:
-📈 *Does high inflation and low unemployment “force” EURIBOR to go up?*
+📈 *Does high inflation and low unemployment affect EURIBOR to go up?*
 📉 *What happens when inflation is low and unemployment is high?*

 ---